Socio-political dimensions of the biopsychosocial model: Need for a critically reflexive model

 The impact of living with a stigmatised diagnosis reverberates far beyond healthcare, social care and welfare provision.
 Social, occupational and psychological harms are accrued as chronically ill and disabled people are denied access to legitimate illness and disability status and identity, leading to lack of validation and accommodation by others (employers, educators, family and friends), internalisation of ableism and identity related stress.
 Such chronic and largely uncontrollable stressors can have a significant biological impact on the body over the life course, understood for example through concepts such as biological embedding and allostatic (over)load, increasing susceptibility to further ill-health.
 Many of these harms can, I believe, be traced back to the BPS model as it is currently applied, to abuse of power and to the nexus of interests promoting the model.
 More obviously, BPS inspired interventions such as graded exercise therapy (GET) and cognitive behavioural therapy (CBT), arising out of a stigmatised and inaccurate view of certain illnesses (notably ME/CFS), may lead to physical, psychological, social, occupational and financial harms.

 Below I have drawn up a rough representation of what a critically reflexive BPS model of chronic illness and disability might look like.
-This might more comprehensively be termed a bio-psycho-social-structural model.
+This might more comprehensively be termed a bio-psycho-social-structural model (one might say a bio-psycho-social-political model, though I think the term structural is more capacious).
 It is particularly applicable to ‘contested’ chronic illness, the kind that health services attempt to frame as ‘medically unexplained symptoms’.
 Proposed factors are not further specified as predisposing, precipitating and perpetuating; rather, it is suggested that the factors may contribute in some way to burden of illness and disability.
 Much of this draws on my reading of critical social sciences literature (often outside of the realm of chronic illness and disability as we appear to be an under-represented minority group in this respect), my personal experience as a marginalised patient, and learning from other people with chronic illness through support groups and therapy practice.
 Much of what is offered is tentative, since there is a dearth of critically informed research on chronic illness and disability, with notable exceptions.
 I have recently discovered the incredible work of Chronic Illness Inclusion, a Disabled Person’s Organisation that approaches chronic illness from a social justice perspective.
 Findings from Chronic Illness Inclusion research, exploring lived experiences of people with chronic illness (see here and here for examples) appear broadly consistent with the need to recognise the potential harm done by attitudes, practices and discourse within healthcare (a reflexive approach) and the need to include structural factors in any understanding of chronic illness and disability (critically informed approach).

 The examples offered under each pillar are neither exhaustive nor definitive and do not seek to replace existing models based on empirical findings or well-supported hypotheses.
 Rather, my aim is to complement what exists and work towards a more holistic understanding of what might contribute to chronic illness and disability from a range of perspectives.
 In the field of ME/CFS, for example, Maes & Twisk (2010) proposed a bio(psychosocial) model drawing on inflammatory, immune, oxidative and nitrosative pathways that can be triggered or maintained by various stressors, including viral and bacterial infections and psychosocial stressors.
 I would argue that structural and interpersonal stigma and discrimination, alongside internalised stigma, can be understood as psychosocial stressors.
 From this perspective, I find it interesting that ME/CFS is more prevalent in women, and that race, ethnicity and socio-economic status may be risk factors for developing ME/CFS and/or for illness severity.
 It is also noteworthy that such a marginalised patient group (subject to considerable stigma and discrimination) has been associated in some research with earlier cardiovascular related mortality relative to the general population.
 (The same research also concerningly suggested an increased risk of suicide).
 I am not suggesting that stigma and discrimination causes such illnesses, but they likely contribute in a number of ways to the overall burden of illness and degree of disability and marginalisation.